Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

 The toilet

-There’s also a toilet which is further down from the huts.
-It was very foggy when we did the hike, and trying to find the outhouse (especially when it was getting darker) was a challenge.
-Finding your way back up was just as challenging, and the lava rocks are slippery so be careful.
-The toilet itself was pretty clean, and it came with a nice view as the hut didn’t have a door.
-Bring your own toilet paper!
+There’s also a toilet located a bit further down from the huts.
+When we did the hike it was very foggy, and finding the outhouse—especially as it got darker—was a real challenge.
+Getting back up wasn’t any easier, as the lava rocks are slippery, so take care.
+The toilet itself was fairly clean and even came with a view, since the hut didn’t have a door.
+Just remember to bring your own toilet paper!

-The first thing I did when reaching the summit, was, of course, going straight to the viewpoint to see the lava lake.
-The first thing I saw was a guy climbing up from the crater using a rope.
-What the heck, I was thinking… I was told that BBC is making a documentary there and the film crew had already spent a week living in a tent down in the volcano and they only came up when they needed food.
-I could barely see their tent close to the lava lake.
-Later on that night, I was invited to have some dinner with the BBC group.
-They had their own chef who cooked delicious vegetable soup and pasta.
+The very first thing I did upon reaching the summit was, of course, head straight to the viewpoint to see the lava lake.
+But to my surprise, the first sight wasn’t the lava—it was a man climbing up from the crater using a rope.
+What the heck?
+I thought.
+Our guide explained that the BBC was filming a documentary, and their crew had already spent a week living in a tent down inside the volcano, only coming up when they needed food.
+I could just about spot their tent near the lava lake.
+Later that night, I was even invited to join the BBC group for dinner.
+They had their own chef who cooked a delicious vegetable soup and pasta—definitely not the kind of meal I expected at the top of an active volcano!

-If you book the trip on Virunga National Park’s website, you’ll have an option to pay for the meals and a chef will join you for the hike.
-Green Hills Ecotours provided me water and a lunch box with sandwiches and fruits.
-There is also one hut with “kitchen” where you can use the fire and pots if you want to cook your own food.
+If you book your trip through the Virunga National Park website, you can pay extra to have meals included, and a chef will accompany you on the hike.
+With Green Hills Ecotours, I was provided with water and a packed lunch of sandwiches and fruit.
+There’s also a basic hut with a “kitchen” area where you can use the fire and pots if you prefer to prepare your own food.
+I was a bit underprepared when it came to food, so the unexpected dinner provided by the BBC crew was a lifesaver.

 You can also cook if you want